sepal-contrib/se.plan/doc/en.rst

     the recipe needs to be validated

-Once the recipe is validated, the :code:`compute the restoration map`is released and the *restoration suitability index* can be computed.
+Once the recipe is validated, the :code:`compute the restoration map` button is released and the *restoration suitability index* can be computed.

 The map will be centered on the selected AOI and the value of the *index* will be displayed from 1 to 5 using a color blind friendly color ramp, red  being "not suitable" and blue "very suitable".